isotopp/isotopp.github.io/content/posts/2022-06-03-rolling-back.md

 We would then make more replicas under the 5.5 which acts as an intermediate primary, and remove 5.1 replicas to match.
 In the end we would move writes down from the 5.1 primary to the 5.5 intermediate primary, behead the tree and be done.
 That takes around a week per hierarchy, and was not properly automated back then.
-In fact, the entire experience is part of why we have to much automation.
+In fact, the entire experience is part of why we have so much automation.

 It meant that the transition from 5.1 to 5.5 took us almost two years.